This small loaf French bread recipe makes one perfectly sized loaf with a crisp crust and soft, airy center using simple pantry ingredients.

 Notes

-Measuring Flour: For best results, weigh the flour (10 ounces or 285 grams).
-If you don’t have a scale, fluff the flour, spoon it into a dry measuring cup, and level it off with a knife.
+Measure flour by weight.
+Weigh your flour (10 ounces or 285 grams) if you can.
+If you don't have a kitchen scale, fluff the flour with a fork, spoon it into the measuring cup, and level it off with a knife.
+Scooping directly from the bag packs in too much and makes the bread dense.

 Mixing Bread Dough Without a Stand Mixer

-Combine Ingredients: In a large mixing bowl, stir the ingredients together with a spoon until combined.
+Stir all the ingredients together in a large bowl with a spoon until combined.

-Transfer the Dough: Place the rough dough onto a lightly floured surface, like a counter or cutting board, and shape it into a ball.
+Turn the dough out onto a lightly floured surface and shape it into a rough ball.

-Keep Kneading: Continue kneading for 15-20 minutes until the dough is smooth and elastic.
+Keep kneading for 15–20 minutes total until the dough is smooth and stretchy.